Big Cohen-Macaulay test ideals in equal characteristic zero via ultraproducts: Preliminaries

 \subsection{Multiplier ideals}

 Here, we briefly review the definition of multiplier ideals and refer the reader to \cite{La},\cite{ST21} for more details.
-Throughout this subsection, we assume that $X$ is a normal integral scheme essentially of finite type over a field of characteristic zero or its completion. \begin{defn} A proper birational morphism $f:Y\to X$ between integral schemes is said to be a {\it resolution of singularities} of $X$ if $Y$ is regular.
+Throughout this subsection, we assume that $X$ is a normal integral scheme essentially of finite type over a field of characteristic zero or $X=\Spec \widehat{R}$, where $(R,\m)$ is a normal local domain essentially of finite type over a field of characteristic zero and $\widehat{R}$ is its $\m$-adic completion. \begin{defn} A proper birational morphism $f:Y\to X$ between integral schemes is said to be a {\it resolution of singularities} of $X$ if $Y$ is regular.
 When $\Delta$ is a $\Q$-Weil divisor on $X$ and $\ba \subseteq \sO_X$ is a nonzero coherent ideal sheaf, a resolution $f:Y \to X$ is said to be a {\it log resolution} of $(X,\Delta,\ba)$ if $\ba\sO_Y=\sO_Y(-F)$ is invertible and if the union of the exceptional locus $\Exc (f)$ of $f$ and the support $F$ and the strict transform $f_*^{-1}\Delta$ of $\Delta$ is a simple normal crossing divisor. \end{defn} If $f:Y\to X$ is a proper birational morphism with $Y$ a normal integral scheme and $\Delta$ is a $\Q$-Weil divisor, then we can choose $K_Y$ such that $f^*(K_X+\Delta)-K_Y$ is a divisor supported on the exceptional locus of $f$.
-With this convention: \begin{defn} Let $X$ be a normal integral scheme essentially of finite type over a field of characteristic zero or its completion, $\Delta\ge 0$ an effective $\Q$-Weil divisor on $X$ such that $K_X+\Delta$ is $\Q$-Cartier, $\ba\subseteq \sO_X$ a nonzero coherent ideal sheaf and $t>0$ be a positive real number.
+With this convention: \begin{defn} Let $\Delta\ge 0$ be an effective $\Q$-Weil divisor on $X$ such that $K_X+\Delta$ is $\Q$-Cartier, $\ba\subseteq \sO_X$ a nonzero coherent ideal sheaf and $t>0$ a positive real number.
 Then the {\it multiplier ideal sheaf} $\J(X,\Delta,\ba^t)$ associated to $(X,\Delta,\ba^t)$ is defined by

 where $f:Y\to X$ is a log resolution of $(X,\Delta,\ba)$.
 Note that this definition is independent of the choice of log resolution. \end{defn} \begin{defn} Let $X$ be a normal integral scheme essentially of finite type over a field of characteristic zero.
 We say that {\it $X$ has rational singularities} if $X$ is Cohen-Macaulay at $x$ and if for any projective birational morphism $f:Y\to \Spec \sO_{X,x}$ with $Y$ a normal integral scheme, the natural morphism $f_*\omega_Y\to\omega_{X,x}$ is an isomorphism. \end{defn}